Asphodelus aestivus Brot.

-> Grow Asphodels in moderately fertile, well-drained soil in full sun.
-Does not tolerate heavy, poorly-drained soil.
+Grow Asphodels in moderately fertile, well-drained soil in full sun.
+They do not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
-Considered hardy to USDA zone 6.
-It tolerates temperature down to 14ºF (-10ºC).
+They are considered hardy to USDA zone 6, tolerate temperatures down to 14ºF (-10ºC).
 Great as a border or accent plant.

-> - Back to genus Asphodelus
+- Back to genus Asphodelus

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin